Beijing says 'one-China' policy can't be bargaining chip after Trump calls principle negotiable | The Japan Times

 China has pushed back against U.S. President-elect Donald Trump’s suggestions that the “one-China” policy on Taiwan is negotiable, with the Foreign Ministry in Beijing urging the incoming administration to “recognize the high sensitivity of the Taiwan question.”

-Foreign Ministry spokesman Lu Kang on Saturday called the one-China principle “non-negotiable” and “the political foundation” of China-U.S. relations.
+Foreign Ministry spokesman Lu Kang on Saturday called the one-China principle “nonnegotiable” and “the political foundation” of China-U.S. relations.

 In an interview with The Wall Street Journal published Friday, Trump again raised the prospect of using Taiwan as a bargaining chip in Sino-U.S. relations.